exoplatform/exo-documentation/docs/Administration.rst

 administrators group can add/list/edit/delete the navigation or edit properties.

-To manage the group's page navigation, click |image238| --> Portal --> Group Sites on the top navigation bar.
+To manage the group's page navigation, click |image238| --> Portal  --> Group Sites Management on the top navigation bar.

 The **Group Navigation Management** page will appear.